knative/docs/tutorials/katacoda/1-serving-intro/intro.md

 ## What is Knative?
-Knative brings "serverless" experience to kubernetes.
-It also tries to codify common patterns and best practices for running applications while hiding away the complexity of doing that on kubernetes.
+Knative brings the "serverless" experience to kubernetes.
+It also tries to codify common patterns and best practices for running applications while hiding the complexity of doing so on kubernetes.
 It does so by providing two components:
 - Eventing - Management and delivery of events
 - Serving - Request-driven compute that can scale to zero